cloud-native-toolkit/watsonx-workshop/labs/wa_wd_watsonx/Watson-discovery.md

 4. Sign in with your Google Account.
 5. Create workspace
 6.	from dataset file download RetailCollection.postman_collection.json(Discovery queries) and RetailDemo.postman_environment.json (envirnoment variables)
+7. Please update environment variable for your Watson Discovery Instance.

 Step 3: Import Environment Variables
 1. In Postman, click on "Environments" in the top right corner.